complexlogic/flex-launcher/extra/docs/configuration.md

 Default: true

 ## Creating Menus
 At least one menu must be defined in the configuration file, and the title must match the ```DefaultMenu``` setting value.
 The title of the menu is the section name.
 Any title may be used that is not reserved for another section, such as "Settings", and "Gamepad".
 The entries of the menu are implemented as key=value pairs.
 The name of the key will be ignored by the program, and is therefore arbtrary.
-However, it is recommended to pick something intutitive such is Entry1, Entry2, Entry3, etc. The entry information is contained in the value.
+However, it is recommended to pick something intutitive such as Entry1, Entry2, Entry3, etc. The entry information is contained in the value.

 Each entry value contains 3 parts of information in order: the title, the icon image path, and the command to run when the button is clicked.
 These are delimited by semicolons.
 The command is typically the path to the program executable that you want to launch, or a special command.
 Windows users may also use a path to a shortcut to the program (.lnk file).
 A simple example menu titled ```Media``` is shown below:
 ```
 [Media]
-Entry1=Kodi;C:\Pictures\Icons\kodi.png;C:\Program Shortcuts\kodi.lnk"
+Entry1=Kodi;C:\Pictures\Icons\kodi.png;C:\Program Shortcuts\kodi.lnk
-Entry2=Netflix;C:\Pictures\Icons\netflix.png;C:\Program Shortcuts\netflix.lnk"
+Entry2=Netflix;C:\Pictures\Icons\netflix.png;C:\Program Shortcuts\netflix.lnk
-Entry3=Plex;C:\Pictures\Icons\plex.png;C:\Program Shortcuts\plex.lnk"
+Entry3=Plex;C:\Pictures\Icons\plex.png;C:\Program Shortcuts\plex.lnk
 ```

 ### Special Commands